hawkins/prettier-webpack-plugin/README.md

 ## Installation

+> Note, for Webpack 4 support, install prettier-webpack-plugin@1.
+For Webpack < 4, install prettier-webpack-plugin@0

 Simply run `npm install --save-dev prettier prettier-webpack-plugin` or `yarn add --dev prettier prettier-webpack-plugin` to install.

 Then, in your Webpack config files, add the lines: